Last published 20 Dec 2017

 How do you decide which properties receive major internal painting?

-FACS does annual compliance assessment surveys to identify properties which require maintenance, including major internal painting.
+DCJ does annual compliance assessment surveys to identify properties which require maintenance, including major internal painting.
 We then prioritise and schedule these works as part of our Maintenance Programmed Works.
 We will tell you if major internal painting is scheduled for your home.